Okeechobee County, Florida

 Okeechobee County (/oʊkiˈtʃoʊbi/) is a county located in the Florida Heartland region of the state of Florida.
 As of the 2020 census, the population was 39,644.
 The county seat is Okeechobee.

-The County of Okeechobee comprises the Okeechobee, FL Micropolitan Statistical Area, which is included in the Miami-Fort Lauderdale-Port St. Lucie, FL Combined Statistical Area.

 History

 Okeechobee County was incorporated in 1917.
 It was named for Lake Okeechobee, which was itself named for the Seminole Indian words okee (water) and chobee (big).

 Historic buildings

 Historic buildings in Okeechobee County include: